Russia pounds Odesa as civilian bodies uncovered elsewhere

 “The danger was rising by the day,” Putin said.
 “Russia has given a preemptive response to aggression.
 It was forced, timely, and the only correct decision.”

-Intense fighting also raged in Ukraine's east, including at a steel plant in Mariupol, where Russian forces sought to end the resistance of Ukrainian defenders making their last stand.
+Intense fighting also raged in Ukraine's east, including at a steel plant in Mariupol, where Russian forces sought to take the last pocket of Ukrainian resistance.

 One of the Ukrainian fighters holding out at the steel plant said they were still defending the city.
 Valeri Paditel, who heads the border guards in the Donetsk region, said the fighters were “doing everything to make those who defend the city in the future proud.”